Walk This Way: Footwear from the Stuart Weitzman Collection of Historic Shoes

 As Stuart Weitzman himself expresses in the exhibition catalogue, shoes “tell an almost infinite number of stories.
 Stories of conformity and independence, culture and class, politics and performance.”

-The exhibition is organized by the New-York Historical Society.
+Walk This Way is organized by the New-York Historical Society.